 The project area is located in the Atlantic Coastal Lowland Physiographic Province of New York State.
 Long Island is the only other location in the state where this province occurs (Van Diver 1985:34).
-Geographically, Staten Island is now part of New Jersey from which it is separated by the Kill Van Kull and the Staten Island Sound (Skinner 1909).
+Geographically, Staten Island is part of New Jersey from which it is separated by the Kill Van Kull and the Staten Island Sound (Skinner 1909).

-The surficial geology of Staten Island consists of landforms and deposits of glacial origin.
+The geomorphology of Staten Island consists of landforms and deposits of glacial origin.
 The sediments were deposited by the Wisconsin Ice Sheet 55,000 - 10,000 years ago and generally consist of ground moraine, terminal moraine and outwash sediments (Jacobsen 1980:5).
 The shoreline area in this portion of Staten Island is comprised of sandy embankments of beach sand adjacent to and at times overlying the area's geologically earlier glacial deposits of Cretaceous formations of sand and clay (Weingartner 1967:41).
 Local glacial deposits may be overlaid by fill as well as beach, marsh, dune, swamp, and estuarine deposits (Jacobsen 1980:5).

-During April 1995 the Principal Investigator visited the Manee Avenue project area in Staten Island.
-During this visit, a pedestrian survey was conducted to inspect the project area.
-The majority of the project area is presently covered with a moderate growth of grasses, shrubs and trees on the higher ground, and reeds on areas of lower elevation.
-The project area contains three standing structures.
-A relatively modern wood frame stable with a concrete foundation exists in the western portion of the project area.
-It appears to be less than 40 years old.
-In the east central portion of the project area adjacent to Manee Avenue, a twentieth century house of two storeys and a small garage exist in the northernmost of the three lots.
-The southern two lots are an outparcel.
-Much of the central portion of the project area appears to be disturbed.
-Several piles of spoil or fill are evident, and the portion just behind the outparcels facing Manee Avenue appears to have had approximately two feet of soil cut away.
-See Plate 1 for a view of this disturbed area.
-This is not the case for the top of the bluffs along the western and southern portions of the project area.
-Here the land overlooking Lemon Creek appears undisturbed with a number of trees growing on this relatively flat expanse at the top of the slope.
-See Plate 2 for a view of the bluff along the southern portion of the project area.
+During May 1995 the Principal Investigator visited the Nathan Court project area in Staten Island.
+During this visit a pedestrian survey was conducted to inspect the project area.
+The majority of the project area was covered with a moderate growth of grasses, shrubs and trees on the higher ground, and reeds on areas of lower elevation.
+The project area contained no standing structures.
+It did contain one brick and hard mortar foundation.
+Much of the central portion of the project area appeared to be disturbed.
+Several piles of spoil or fill were evident.
+This was not the case for the southwestern and eastern portions of the project area.
+Here the land appeared relatively undisturbed with a number of trees growing on a relatively flat expanse at the top of the slope.